Trump Accuses China Of Trying To Meddle In The Midterm Elections

-President Trump veered off topic to launch an accusation of election meddling against China during the United Nations security council’s meeting on the non-proliferation of weapons of mass destruction, on Wednesday, September 26.
+President Trump veered off topic to launch an accusation of election meddling against China.
+His accusations were levied during the United Nations security council’s meeting on the non-proliferation of weapons of mass destruction — on Wednesday, September 26.

-Taking a moment to echo a charge that he has made in the past, Trump is reported to have put aside his focus on Iran during the meeting so that he could briefly address what his administration has feared to be attempts by the Chinese government to sway the results of congressional races on the November 6 ballot.
+Taking a moment to echo a charge that he has made in the past, Trump is reported to have put aside his focus on Iran during the meeting so that he could briefly address another elephant in the room.
+He spoke out, claiming that attempts have been made by the Chinese government in order to sway the results of congressional races on the November 6 ballot.

 “Regrettably, we found that China has been attempting to interfere in our upcoming 2018 election, coming up in November, against my administration,” ABC News quotes Trump as saying before heads of state that make up the 15 member UN Security Council.
 “They do not want me or us to win because I am the first president ever to challenge China on trade.
 We are winning on every level.
 We don’t want them to meddle or interfere in our upcoming elections,” the President would then go on to add.